top of page

 5. Does higher density mean stronger ceramic?

-Generally yes, fewer pores = stronger and more durable.
+Generally yes; fewer pores = stronger and more durable.

 -post-ai-image-2137.png

-MAC LOGO
+MAC Technology LOGO

 Microns Advanced Ceramics – Precision components engineered for performance and reliability worldwide.